Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 min read

-Zoom’s got one.
+Zoom's got one.
 Teams too.
 Even Google Meet wants in.
 AI notetakers are suddenly everywhere.
-But when you run an accounting or bookkeeping firm, those native tools don’t quite cut it.
+But when you run an accounting or bookkeeping firm, these native tools don't quite cut it.

 Most of them drop the ball.